DShield-ISC/dshield/README.md

 Configuration parameters like your API Key will be retained.
 To edit the configuration, edit `/etc/dshield.conf`, to configure the firewall edit `/etc/network/iptables` (note: nat table is also used).

-Testing of update proceduer is normally done (between two releases) as follows:
+Testing of update procedure is normally done (between two releases) as follows:
 - update on Pi 3 from the last version to current
 - install on a current clean image of raspbian lite on a Pi 3